Ballot worries cloud outcome of North Carolina Congress race

 Harris said late Friday that the board should certify the race results now while continuing their investigation.

-“I support any efforts to investigate allegations of irregularities and/or voter fraud, as long as it is fair and focuses on all political parties,” Harris said in a release.
+“I support any efforts to investigate allegations of irregularities and/or voter fraud, as long as it is fair and focuses on all political parties,” Harris said.
 “But to date, there is absolutely no public evidence that there are enough ballots in question to affect the outcome of this race.”

 Bladen and Robeson counties had the highest percentages among 9th District counties of requested mail-in absentee ballots that weren’t returned, according to Michael Bitzer, a Catawba College political science professor analyzing race data.
 The total of nearly 1,700 unreturned ballots in the two counties is greater than Harris’ lead.
 Robeson and Bladen counties were among the hardest hit by Hurricane Florence in mid-September.